kyoto-framework/kyoto/.web/docs/get-started.md

 ## Quick Start

-The quickest way to get started with `ssceng` is to clone ready demo project, like [`ssceng-hn`](https://github.com/yuriizinets/ssceng-hn), and try to expore/modify things inside.
+The quickest way to get started with `kyoto` is to clone ready demo project, like [`kyoto-hn`](https://github.com/yuriizinets/kyoto-hn), and try to expore/modify things inside.

 ## Installation

-To install this library, just use `go get github.com/yuriizinets/ssceng`
+To install this library, just use `go get github.com/yuriizinets/kyoto`

 ## Integration